 - What is the timeline for approval?
 The FCA may take two months to decide on an application to register an agent.
 Once approved, the FCA will update the Financial Services Register with the agent’s details.

 - Can the FCA reject the application?
 The FCA may decide not to approve your application to include your agent on the Financial Services Register.
-This might happen if there is insufficient information provided or if the FCA is not satisfied that directors and persons responsible are fit and proper or for other reasons relating to money laundering requirements.
+This might happen if there is insufficient information provided or if the FCA is not satisfied that directors and persons responsible are fit and proper, or for other reasons relating to money laundering requirements.

 - What other regulatory requirements are there if I appoint an agent?
-The FCA states that you should, if applicable, also ensure that the Money Service Business Register of HMRC is also up to date and that any agents submitted to the FCA are also included in the premises notified to HMRC.
+The FCA states that you should, if applicable, also ensure that the Money Service Business Register of HMRC is up to date and that any agents submitted to the FCA are also included in the premises notified to HMRC.

 Oversight and accountability